Looking for a Used Outlook in your area?

 The '09 Outlook has yet to receive comments from CarGurus owners, but the similarly equipped 2008 version earns high praise for its smooth ride, quiet cabin, and interior space.
 Drivers say the SUV feels solid and confident on the road, and find the stylish looks an extra bonus.
 The Outlook offers the roominess and practicality of a minivan without the boring boxiness.
 The power liftgate seems to be a favorite feature.
 Negative comments echo those of 2009 owners, with rear visibility and fuel efficiency topping the list.

-Talk about the 2009 Saturn Outlook
+Cars compared to 2009 Saturn Outlook